ReactiveBayes/RxInfer.jl/docs/src/manuals/sharpbits/rule-not-found.md

 - Avoids potential numerical instabilities from approximations
 - Throws an error when analytical solutions don't exist

 This means you may encounter `RuleNotFoundError` even in cases where approximate solutions could theoretically work.
-This is intentional - RxInfer will tell you explicitly when you need to consider alternative approaches (like those described in the Solutions section below) rather than silently falling back to potentially slower or less reliable approximations.
+This is intentional - RxInfer will tell you explicitly when you need to consider alternative approaches rather than silently falling back to potentially slower or less reliable approximations.
+See the [Solutions](@ref rule-not-found-solutions) section below for more details.

 ## Visualizing the message passing graph